alexzanotti/milestone_project_3/README.md

 - within each collapsible, an edit listing button is presented, taking the recruiter to the recruiter edit page
 - within each collapsible, a delete listing button is presented, allowing the applicant to delete to the listing
 - a modal is presented when clicking the delete button, to allow the recruiter an opportunity to confirm that they want to delete the listing

 ## Recruiter Page Responsiveness
+- The width of each job listing increases as the screen size decreases

 ## Contact Page
 - The contact page contains a form that the user is able to complete.
 It asked for their Name, Email, Query Type and Message.